pragyaai/ndna/_llm/FAQ.md

 Thus, nDNA geometry distinguishes structural compression (good) from flattening (pathological) {% cite amari2016information %} {% cite crooks2007measuring %}.

-## Why might pruning and quantization disproportionately accelerate latent manifold flattening, and how does nDNA geometry reveal this effect?
+✶ **Why might pruning and quantization disproportionately accelerate latent manifold flattening, and how does nDNA geometry reveal this effect?**

-Pruning and quantization aim to reduce model size or inference cost, but they operate at the parameter level without explicit preservation of latent manifold geometry.
+➠ Pruning and quantization aim to reduce model size or inference cost, but they operate at the parameter level without explicit preservation of latent manifold geometry.
 This can force latent paths toward degenerate subspaces.

 Let